Qihoo360/hbox/doc/faq.md

     task_index = int(os.environ["TF_INDEX"])

-### 5. Report the error：" java.lang.NoClassDefFoundError: org/apache/hadoop/mapred/JobConf" after submit the application.
+### 5. Report the error：`" java.lang.NoClassDefFoundError: org/apache/hadoop/mapred/JobConf"` after submit the application.
-Default that the "yarn.application.classpath" setted in the "yarn-site.xml" not contains the related lib package about mapreduce，try to add the related lib path, such:
+Default that the `yarn.application.classpath` setted in the `yarn-site.xml` not contains the related lib package about mapreduce，try to add the related lib path, such:

     <property>
         <name>yarn.application.classpath</name>